-When a student fails or withdraws from a course after the Add/Drop date, they will not be permitted to progress in the program of study until the course is repeated successfully.
-This will impact the total length of the program for that student.
-Students in the RN-to-BSN program who fail a course will be permitted to continue in the program until SAP is exceeded.
-Failed courses must be completed prior to enrollment in courses for which the failed course is a prerequisite.
+With the exception of students in the RN-to-BSN Program, when a student fails or withdraws from a course after the Add/Drop date, they will not be permitted to progress in the program of study until the course is repeated successfully.
+This may impact the pace of program completion - the quantitative SAP standard for that student.
+For students in all programs, failed courses must be completed prior to enrollment in courses for which the failed course is a prerequisite.
+The College does not offer remedial or developmental courses.